wrabit/django-cotton/README.md

 ## Caching

 Cotton is optimal when used with Django's cached.Loader.
-If you use auto-setup then the cached loader will be automatically applied.
-This feature is a work in progress and some refinement is planned.
+If you use <a href="https://django-cotton.com/docs/quickstart">automatic configuration</a> then the cached loader will be automatically applied.
+This feature has room for improvement, some desirables are:

+- Integration with a cache backend to survive runtime restarts / deployments.
+- Cache warming

 For full docs and demos, checkout <a href="https://django-cotton.com" target="_blank">django-cotton.com</a>